Science of Welding Steel

 The Graville diagram is, of course, just a guide and not always "true".
 Many more rules similar to the one embodied in this diagram exist - but I won't go into this since I do not intend to write another hyperscript, considerably longer than this one, about hydrogen and welding.

-might find room in there, engage in sex and firmly bond, forming a hydrogen
+hydrogen atoms might find room in there, engage in sex and firmly bond, forming a hydrogen molecule (H2).
+This

 Other hydrogen atoms may hang around dislocations, forming a kind of Cotrell-Bilby cloud.
 But in contrast to Cotrell-Bilby clouds formed by carbon or nitrogen interstitials, the dislocation can never outrun its groupies in this case; they are just too mobile.
 Dislocations enveloped in a hydrogen cloud thus will actually transport hydrogen over large distances as soon as they move in response to stress.